dev-mahmoudhamed/WillApp/README.md

 dotnet run
 ```

-# Angular Project
+# Angular UI

-* In another tab in the repo directory
+In another tab in the repo directory

 ```
 cd .\WillAPI\Will_UI\